-Jamie Hegge, Director of Client Service: Zoom has been a lifesaver for virtual business.
+Jamie Hegge, VP of Client Service: Zoom has been a lifesaver for virtual business.
 Nonverbal cues play a major role in connecting and storytelling, and you’re able to get some of that on a video call that you can’t get by just using email or phone.

 How do you make it feel personable without in-person meetings?

 Tracy: I’ve started doing more texting, calling and card writing.
 Beyond that, most in-person best practices still apply virtually.
 Ask questions to get to know someone.
 Listen, and be interested in them.
 And do your homework before you come to the meeting so you can provide value.